hermetica-fi/granite-liq-bot/DESIGN.md

   Triggered when a liquidation transaction is broadcast.

 - `onLiqSwapOutError(spend: number, receive: number, best: number)`
-  Triggered when the profitability check fails.
+  Triggered when the minimum expected market asset amount check fails.

 - `onLiqTxError(reason: string)`
   Triggered when the bot fails to broadcast a transaction.